 Editor’s note: This is a review of a personal experience from 2015.
-The dates for this year’s hunt have been updated, however, your experience may differ as every year is slightly different.
+Your experience may differ as every year is slightly different.

 Get ready to scramble!
 It is time for Wauconda’s Annual Egg hunt again.
 Like in the past it is being held in the field at Cook Park (600 North Main Street Wauconda), which is right next to the Community Center.
 The egg hunt is on Saturday, April 13, and is free, with no registration required.